ColbyStefanik/Bootcamp-Public/Final_Project_Solo/README.md

 This is my final solo project for my time at the Coding Dojo.
 A website dedicated to a fandom for sharing artwork and other fan content.

+This project also serves as a good lesson on why you shouldn't bite off more then you can chew.
+This project was originally intended to be much larger in scope and was beyond my ability to finish within the deadline provided by instructors at the Coding Dojo.
+What has been posted here is what I could bring together and make functional as I could in the final frantic days of work on the project.
+I intend to come back and finish this project in the future, but for now I wish it to be a representation of my best trait.
+My ability and willingness to work hard on a project even while running out of time to bring the vision to life.